 To understand Jeremy’s story fully requires context about her ex-husband’s career trajectory.
 Alan Arkin (1934-2023) won an Academy Award for Best Supporting Actor for Little Miss Sunshine in 2006 and received Oscar nominations for The Russians Are Coming, The Russians Are Coming (1966), The Heart is a Lonely Hunter (1968), and Argo (2012).

-He won a Tony Award for Enter Laughing in 1963 and performed with The Second City sketch comedy group.
+He won a Tony Award for Enter Laughing in 1963 and performed with The Second City sketch comedy group, a notable achievement in the entertainment industry that contrasts with Jeremy’s career in nursing.
 After Jeremy, Alan married actress Barbara Dana from 1964-1994, with whom he had a son, Anthony, then married psychotherapist Dr. Suzanne Newlander in 1996, remaining with her until his death.

-While Alan’s career brought wealth and recognition, Jeremy’s path led to personal fulfillment through service.
+While Alan’s career brought wealth and recognition, Jeremy’s path led to personal fulfillment through her career in nursing and family life.
 The contrast highlights different definitions of success.

 What Jeremy Yaffe Teaches Us About Resilience

 Jeremy’s life challenges common narratives about success and fulfillment.
 She could have remained in Alan’s orbit, benefiting from his growing fame.
-Instead, she chose independence, stability, and meaningful work.
+Instead, she chose independence, stability, and meaningful work, which she found during her marriage to Alan Arkin and beyond, embodying the spirit of Jeremy Yaffe’s legacy.

-Her story resonates because it’s common.
+Her story resonates because it’s common for individuals in the entertainment industry to lead fulfilling lives without public recognition.
 Countless women have:

 - Married young and faced unexpected challenges